NVIDIA/NVFlare/docs/real_world_fl/overview.rst

 .. attention:: Please always safeguard .key files!
 These are the critical keys for secure communication!

-Overseer ($OVERSEER_NAME.zip)
+Overseer
 =============================
 One single Overseer will keep track of all the FL servers and communicate to all the participants through their Overseer Agents the active FL server or SP.

-After unzipping the package for the Overseer, run the start.sh file from the "startup" folder you unzipped to start the Overseer.
+In the package for the Overseer, run the start.sh file from the "startup" folder to start the Overseer.

 If clients from other machines cannot connect to the Overseer, make sure that the hostname (name of the server under participants in project.yml) specified when generating the startup kits in the provisioning process resolves to the correct IP.
 If the FL server is on an internal network without a DNS hostname, in Ubuntu, an entry may need to be added to ``/etc/hosts`` with the internal IP and the hostname.

-Federated learning servers ($SERVER_NAME.zip)
+Federated learning servers
 =============================================
 Server will coordinate the federated learning training and be the main hub all clients and admin clients connect to.

-After unzipping the package server.zip, run the start.sh file from the "startup" folder you unzipped to start the server.
+In the package for each server, run the start.sh file from the "startup" folder to start the server.

 The rootCA.pem file is pointed to by "ssl_root_cert" in fed_server.json.
 If you plan to move/copy it to a different place, you will need to modify fed_server.json.
 The same applies to the other two files, server.crt and server.key.